kremso/serenity/README.md

 The image above is a screenshot of showcase.odt from the [showcase](http://github.com/kremso/serenity/blob/master/showcase) directory.
 It's a regular OpenOffice document with ruby code embedded inside a special markup.
 That ruby code drives the document creation.
 You can use conditionals, loops, blocks &mdash; in fact, the whole ruby language and you can apply any OpenOffice formatting to the outputted variables or static text.

-The second line in the template is `{%= title%}` what means: output the value of variable title.
+The second line in the template is `{%= @title%}` what means: output the value of variable title.
 It's bold and big, in fact, it's has the 'Heading 1' style applied.
 That variable will be replaced in the generated document, but it will still be a 'Heading 1'.

 You can now take that template, provide the data and generate the final document: